CIDgravity/cidg-docs/content/en/application/storage-acceptance-logic/playground/index.md

 toc: true
 ---

-As with pricing rules, it is possible to simulate a storage acceptance logic
+Similar to pricing rules, it is feasible to simulate a storage acceptance logic.

-This makes it possible to validate that it corresponds in every way to what it must filter before applying it to incoming deals.
+This simulation capability enables the validation of the logic's accuracy and alignment with the intended filtering criteria before its actual application to incoming deal proposals.

 ## Fill variables

-To do this, go to the Playground (Storage > Playground in the side menu)
+To perform this validation, navigate to the `Playground`, accessible through the side menu under `Storage`

-In the first block, you must fill in all the elements specific to the proposal (client, price, size, start epoch, etc.)
+In the initial block, input all the relevant details specific to the proposal, such as client information, pricing, data size, start epoch, and other pertinent parameters.
-And in the second block, you can simulate all the values of the sealing pipeline
+In the second block, you have the ability to simulate and configure various values pertaining to the sealing pipeline

 {{< alert icon="tip" >}}
-There are no limits in the number of items that can be added.
-You can add new ones with the "Add new value" button
+There are no restrictions on the number of items that can be added.
+You can seamlessly include additional items by utilizing the `Add new value` button as needed
 {{< /alert >}}

 ![Fill variable to simulate a storage acceptance logic](fill-variables-playground.png)

 ## Interpret the result

-In the event that your proposal is rejected due to the storage acceptance logic applied, this will be displayed in the results box on the right
+In the event that your proposal faces rejection as a consequence of the applied storage acceptance logic, the rejection status will be prominently displayed in the results box located on the right-hand side.

 {{< alert icon="tip" >}}
-All variables have been automatically replaced with applied values to help you understand what went wrong
+All variables are automatically substituted with the actual values used in the simulation, which aids in providing a clear understanding of the specific reasons for the rejection, thus facilitating the debugging and troubleshooting process.
 {{< /alert >}}

-In the case of a storage acceptance logic which would be equivalent to something like :
+In the case of a storage acceptance logic, which could be conceptualized as something like the following example:

 ```json
 {